kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    v = c\ \frac{\nu_0^2-\nu^2}{\nu_0^2+\nu^2}

-Observed from the barycenter the source has a radial velocity:
+Observed from the barycenter the source has a apparent radial velocity:

 .. math::
    :label: eq310